Roof Replacement Companies in New York, NY

 New York City Roofing Installation and Repair Buying Guide

 There are lots of reasons to consider upgrading your roofing system.
-New types of roofing like metal or foam roofing can make your home more energy efficient, keeping your home cool in the summer and warm in the winter without making your HVAC system operate in overdrive.
+Systems like metal roofing or foam roofing can make your home more energy efficient, keeping your home cool in the summer and warm in the winter without making your HVAC system operate in overdrive.
 Additionally, a new roof can boost the aesthetic appeal of your home with durable, attractive clay tiles or even a rooftop garden that effectively absorbs rainwater and increases your living space.
 Whichever route you go, you can expect a 71.7% rate of return on investment when you replace your roof, while also saving money on your monthly energy bills.
 The key to choosing the best roof for you is to determine:

 - what type of roofing will best stand up to your climate?